Chart Color Schemes

 Employment drivers in West Ballina are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Conversely, public administration & safety is under-represented, with only 5.2% of West Ballina's workforce compared to 7.5% in Rest of NSW.
-The ratio of 0.9 workers for each resident indicates substantial local employment opportunities.
-Over the 12 months to September 2025, labour force levels decreased by 2.8%, and employment declined by 2.3%, causing the unemployment rate to fall by 0.5 percentage points.
-In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with a rise in unemployment rate by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that West Ballina's employment should increase by 6.5% over five years and 13.6% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.
+Key industries for employment among residents include health care & social assistance, retail trade, and construction.
+Retail trade is particularly strong with an employment share 1.4 times the regional level.
+However, public administration & safety is under-represented, with only 5.2% of West Ballina's workforce compared to 7.5% in Regional NSW.
+There are approximately 0.9 workers for each resident, indicating substantial local employment opportunities.
+Over the 12 months to December 2025, labour force levels decreased by 0.5% while employment declined by 0.9%, resulting in a rise of 0.4 percentage points in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to West Ballina's employment mix, local employment is estimated to increase by 6.5% over five years and 13.6% over ten years.

 Frequently Asked Questions - Employment